 The error message indicates that asyncio.run() cannot be called from a running event loop.
 This typically occurs when running asynchronous code in environments like Jupyter notebooks or certain IDEs.
 To resolve this, you can use a different approach to run your asyncio code within these environments.
 Instead of using asyncio.run(), use the event loop directly.

-It gave me some adapted code to run.
-So, I tried again.
+It gave us some adapted code to run.
+So, let's try again:

 To avoid the error that occurs because the event loop is already running, we can use an alternative approach by creating a new event loop or using nest_asyncio to allow nested use of asyncio.run.
 The nest_asyncio library can patch the running event loop to allow it to be re-entered.
 First, install nest_asyncio using pip if you haven't already: